miha-stopar/crypto-notes/proofs1.md

 ![qr_zkp](https://raw.github.com/miha-stopar/crypto-notes/master/img/qr_zkp.png)

-This protocol is an interactive proof system for QR, because the probability that the verifier is convinced is at most (1/2)^m.
+This protocol is an interactive proof system for QR, because when y is not from QR the probability that the verifier is convinced is at most (1/2)^m.

 To show that the protocol is zero knowledge, we show that for each given b and z, a simulator can generate u such that the transcript (u, b, z) is indistinguishable from the real transactions between the prover and verifier.